RaphaeleL/pypp/README.md

 | **Python3 with C Backend** through Shared Libs and the 'Python.h' Headerfile      | 18.71 sec                 |
 | **Python3**                                                                       | **101.61 sec**            |

 The performance results may vary based on the system you are using and do not include the time taken to compile the C and Go implementations.
+In addition, there was no parallelism tricks used in Go.
+The Implementation of the Matrix multiplication is the same in each Language / Backend.

+## Result

+> Literally, everthing is better then Python3!

+The results show that using a backend like Go or C can significantly improve the performance of Python3.
+The native Python3 implementation is the slowest, while using Go or C as a backend can lead to substantial performance gains.